ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 [Beta]{: tag-cyan}

 Customers with special access can create file shares with regional data resiliency.
 The `rfs` profile is the second-generation profile in the defined performance profile family.
-When you create a file share with the `rfs` profile, your data is replicated across all 3 zones within the region, offering higher availability and fault tolerance. with For more information, see [Regional availability profile](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#rfs-profile).
+When you create a file share with the `rfs` profile, your data is replicated across all 3 zones within the region, offering higher availability and fault tolerance.
+For more information, see [Regional availability profile](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#rfs-profile).

 If you’re interested in previewing the new offering, contact your assigned Account Team representative or Customer Success Manager.